-If you have a physical condition that makes it impossible to use your computer’s mouse, how do you check your email?
-Or what if you’re a physician doing triage and you need to share a computer with other doctors without swapping germs?
-That’s what Professor Dean Mohamedally asked his colleagues and students to solve for at UCL (University College London)’s Department of Computer Science in the early days of the COVID-19 pandemic in 2020.
+The ability to own a personal computer has revolutionized how we live our lives.
+But what if you have a physical condition that makes it impossible to use a keyboard, how do you check your email?
+Or if you’re a physician doing triage, how do you share your computer with other doctors without swapping germs?
+These are questions that Professor Dean Mohamedally brought to his colleagues and students at University College London’s Department of Computer Science in the early days of the COVID-19 pandemic.

-With help from Intel and other partners, his students developed what would become UCL MotionInput—now in its third generation.
-The ground-breaking suite of applications lets people use their PC without physically touching a keyboard, mouse, or joypad.
-Instead, they can use voice commands, facial expressions, or physical gestures captured by their webcam.
-With endless uses including healthcare, education, industry, and gaming, UCL MotionInput shows us what the future of user experience (UX) could look like.
+With help from Intel, his team developed UCL MotionInput.
+This ground-breaking suite of applications allows people to use their laptops without physically touching a keyboard, mouse, or joypad.
+Instead, they use voice commands, facial expressions, or physical gestures captured by a webcam.
+With endless uses in healthcare, education, industry, and gaming, UCL MotionInput is the future of UX.

 It started in a classroom

-While offering endless uses, UCL MotionInput was first created in response to the global COVID-19 pandemic.
-It was designed to give all students access to remote learning and to help the United Kingdom’s National Health Service (NHS) with rapid patient triage—thanks to requirements design from Clinical HCI Researcher Sheena Visram, and NHS GP Dr. Atia Rafiq.
+UCL MotionInput's creation was in response to the COVID-19 pandemic to ensure every student had access to remote learning and help the United Kingdom’s National Health Service (NHS) with rapid patient triage.